heroku/addons-client/README.md

 # Addons::Client

-This gem is used for calls to the Add-on Platform API so that Platforms as a Service can make use of the add-ons ecosystem.
+The addons client is a Ruby library that creates the RESTful requests that are used to interact with the Add-on Platform API.

-The 3 main API operations are provisioning, deprovisiong, and changing the plan of an add-on.
-They are all supported via a Ruby Client and a command line interface.
+The Platform API provides 3 main functions for Add-ons: provisioning, deprovisiong, and plan change.
+Historically, the heroku module "core" was responsible for sending the appropriate messages to add-on providers and reacting correctly according to those responses.
+Core will still have to react to api errors, but will no longer send messages to providers.

+The Addons Client represents the first attempt at having a well-defined interface between a Platform and these add-on related API interactions.
+It is an implementation of the following API: https://gist.github.com/079c98529d399bb08c7a

+Also, we have provided a command line client (the real first consumer of the API) so we could issue API requests to the add-ons app without having to fire up a console session.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'addons-client'

-And then execute:

-    $ bundle

-Or install it yourself as:
+### make a test directory

+    mkdir client-test
+    cd client-test

+### make a Gemfile with the gem on github

+    echo "source :rubygems" > Gemfile
+    echo "gem 'addons-client', :git => 'git@github.com:heroku/addons-client.git'" >> Gemfile

+### use bundler to install the Gem from github

-    $ gem install addons-client
+    bundle install

+### set up ENV

+    export ADDONS_API_URL=https://heroku:password@localhost:3000/api/1/resources

+### it works

+    bundle exec addons-client
+    Command must be one of: provision, deprovision, planchange

-## Usage
+## Ruby Usage

 ```ruby
 client = Addons::Client.new